Prem07a/ETH-USDT-Trading-Signal-bot/README.md

 This is a Python program that simulates a trading bot for the ETH/USDT trading pair on the Binance exchange.
 The bot uses technical analysis indicators to determine whether to buy, sell or hold the trading pair.

+## Disclamier
+This trading bot is for educational purposes only and should not be used for real trading.
+The bot is provided "as is" without warranty of any kind, express or implied.
+The author is not responsible for any losses or damages that may result from the use of this program

 ## INSTALLATION
 1. Clone the repository: